 Backup Your Systems

 The most critical step in preventing malware is backing up your system.
-Be sure to backup your systems offsite and locally.
-One way to backup your data is through cloud computing which allows you access your files from anywhere you have an Internet connection.
+Be sure to back up your systems offsite and locally.
+One way to back up your data is through cloud computing which allows you access your files from anywhere you have an Internet connection.

 Partnering with a cloud computing company also helps add an extra layer of security since your files stored in the cloud rather than an offline file saving method.
-Failing to backup your system may lead to irreparable damage and a potential lawsuit from your customers.
+Failing to back up your system may lead to irreparable damage and a potential lawsuit from your customers.

 Additionally, implementing a Backup and Disaster Recovery (BDR) solution can provide an extra layer of security and allow your business to recover faster in the event of an infection.
 A BDR system is a hardware device that takes backup snapshots of your systems, stores them encrypted both locally and in the cloud, and can even run your network if your server is unavailable.
 No more system downtime.